Cnut: Journey to Rome

 A good illustration of his status within Europe is the fact that Cnut and the King of Burgundy went alongside the emperor in the imperial procession and stood shoulder-to-shoulder with him on the same pedestal.
 Cnut and the emperor, in accord with various sources, took to one another's company like brothers, for they were of a similar age.
-Conrad gave Cnut lands in the Mark of Schleswig—the land-bridge between the Scandinavian kingdoms and the continent—as a token of their treaty of friendship.
-Centuries of conflict in this area between the Danes and the Germans led to construction of the Danevirke, from Schleswig, on the Schlei, an inlet of the Baltic Sea, to the North Sea.
+Conrad gave Cnut lands in the Mark of Schleswig – the land-bridge between the Scandinavian kingdoms and the continent – as a token of their treaty of friendship.
+Centuries of conflict in this area between the Danes and the Germans led to the construction of the Danevirke, from Schleswig, on the Schlei, an inlet of the Baltic Sea, to the North Sea.

 Cnut's visit to Rome was a triumph.
 In the verse of Knútsdrápa, Sigvatr Þórðarson praises Cnut, his king, as being "dear to the Emperor, close to Peter".
 In the days of Christendom, a king seen to be in favour with God could expect to be ruler over a happy kingdom.
 He was surely in a stronger position, not only with the Church and the people, but also in the alliance with his southern rivals he was able to conclude his conflicts with his rivals in the north.
 His letter not only tells his countrymen of his achievements in Rome, but also of his ambitions within the Scandinavian world at his arrival home:

-Cnut was to return to Denmark from Rome, arrange for its security, and afterwards sail to England.
+Cnut was to return to Denmark from Rome, arrange for its security, and afterward sail to England.